 On Foot: Cultural Histories of Walking

 This fall-semester first-year course explores how historical, cultural, and spatial contexts shape practices of walking.
-Students will analyze representations of walking in literature, religion, philosophy, and art, and investigate connections between walking, thinking, and writing.
+Students analyzed representations of walking in literature, religion, philosophy, and art, and investigate connections between walking, thinking, and writing.
 Topics include knowing place and landscape through movement, religious and secular walking pilgrimages, literary representations of nature walks, orienteering and recreational hiking, urban walking tours, and the many aesthetic, political and social uses of walking.
-We will focus in particular on routes around Toronto, exploring indigenous footpaths such as the Davenport trail and the Humber Portage.
-Coursework will combine required reading and writing with substantial periods of time walking outside, and students will be required to keep a walking journal throughout the semester.
+Focus is on routes around Toronto, exploring indigenous footpaths such as the Davenport trail and the Humber Portage.
+Coursework combined required reading and writing with substantial periods of time walking outside, and students were required to keep a walking journal throughout the semester.

 With a group of students we traveled to Sikkim, in Northeast India, to study local histories and pilgrimage practices in the Himalaya.
 Many of the region’s mountains, lakes, forests, rivers, and caves are associated with Buddhist and other histories and as such are important pilgrimage sites for local peoples.
 After visiting Buddhist monasteries in Darjeeling and Gangtok, including our project’s host monastery Lingdum, we traveled throughout West Sikkim to visit a series landscape features, such as caves, rocks and lakes, that are historically attested in Tibetan texts and that are present-day pilgrimage sites for Sikkimese people.

-The course in the Department for the Study of Religion focuses on the role of religion in the genesis and development of cities, as well as the ways urbanization and immigration have transformed religious organizations and identities.
-Various methodologies, including ethnography, social and cultural history, and textual analysis will be considered.
-In some years, course projects focus on mapping the changing significance and presence of particular religions in Toronto.
+This course in the Department for the Study of Religion focused on the role of religion in the genesis and development of cities, as well as the ways urbanization and immigration have transformed religious organizations and identities.
+Various methodologies, including ethnography, social and cultural history, and textual analysis was considered.
+In some years, course projects focused on mapping the changing significance and presence of particular religions in Toronto.
 Read about such an example.